sumeyahajji/movie-finder/README.md

 # Links
   - [backend repository](https://github.com/sumeyahajjphase-3-sinatra-react-project)
 # installation and Usage
 To run the application locally, you need to have Node.js and npm installed on your machine.

-You also need to have the Meme Generator API backend running on http://localhost:3000.
+ You also need to have the Movie finder backend running on http://localhost:3000.

 Clone this repository and navigate to the project directory:
       git clone https://github.com/sumeyahajji/movie-finder
  navigate to the project directory
-    cd haha-hub
+    cd movie-finder
 Install dependencies:
      npm install
 Start the development server:
     npm start
  Open http://localhost:3000 in your web browser to access the application.

-Note: If the Meme Generator API backend is not running on http://localhost:9292, you need to update the REACT_APP_API_URL variable in the .env file to match the actual backend URL.
+Note: If the Movie finder  API backend is not running on http://localhost:9292, you need to update the REACT_APP_API_URL variable in the .env file to match the actual backend URL.
 ## Dependencies
-Haha Hub depends on the following libraries and tools:
+movie finder depends on the following libraries and tools:
 - React - JavaScript library for building user interfaces
-- Tailwind - CSS framework for responsive design
+- CSS framework for responsive design
-- ionic icons - Icon toolkit for web applications Credits
+-
+Credits
 ## Author
 This repository is maintained by: